Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Discussion and Simulation Results

 \subsection{Discussion}

 The top two plots of Fig. \ref{fig:flightcontrol} show the system output for the MANN controller and the NN controller without memory.
 We observe that the performance of the MANN controller is significantly better than the performance of the controller without memory both in terms of peak reduction and settling time.
 We emphasize that the examples or scenarios considered in these simulations capture diverse scenarios.
 Tables \ref{table:peak} and \ref{table:settime} provide values for two performance measures (i) peak deviation (ii) settling time for $1\%$ error.
+The peak deviation is the maximum deviation of the system output from the desired output and the settling time is the time for the error to settle within the stated error threshold.
 These metrics clearly reveal that the improvements obtained by the inclusion of a working memory are significant.
+The peak deviation is reduced significantly by $25\%$ and $32.6\%$ respectively in the two examples.
+We note that this is lower than the reduction predicted by Theorem \ref{thm:thm:est}, according to which, for $\alpha = 3/4$, the expected reduction is $\sim 42\%$.
+We hypothesize that the difference from the prediction of the theory arises from the error, $\delta_m$, of the Memory Read (see Section \ref{sec:est}).

 We also compare the performance of a NN controller that has the same number of parameters as the MANN controller, where the number of parameters in a MANN controller includes the number of memory components, which is $n_sN$.
 Through simple calculations we can show that this NN controller has $N = 5$ and $N = 6$ number of hidden layer neurons for examples $1$ and $2$ respectively.
 The response for this NN controller for the respective examples are shown in Fig. \ref{fig:flightcontrol}.
 Tables \ref{table:peak} and \ref{table:settime} provide the comparison of these controllers in terms of the performance measures.
 The measures clearly show that the MANN controller significantly outperforms the NN controller that has the same number of parameters.